 But it doesn't always have to be that way.
 There are many healthy foods you can purchase that will also save you money on each trip to the grocery.

-In this post, I'll explore the cheapest foods you can buy and other ways you can save money at the grocery.
+In this post, I'll explore the cheapest foods you can buy, some cheap meals ideas, and other ways you can save money at the grocery.
 Let's get started!

 Cheapest Foods to Eat

 Below are some of my favorite cheap foods you can buy to keep more money in your wallet each month!
 There are plenty of options to help you save money, so there's sure to be something for everyone.

 But before we go through some of these foods, there's another amazing hack you can use to save money on your grocery bill.

 It's a completely free app that pays you to shop.
 You can easily earn a few hundred dollars a year just by completing your normal grocery shopping.
 Just download the app, upload your grocery store receipts, and make money.
 It's that easy!

 As a bonus, you'll get $5 completely free when you create an account with the link below!

 Rice is a staple for over half the word and for good reason.
 It is one of the cheapest foods with solid nutrition aspects.
 Brown rice is a good source of carbs, protein, and vitamin B6.
 Also, rice is very easy to cook and goes with practically anything.
 It is also gluten-free and incredibly cheap.
 You can buy a pound of rice for an average of 70 cents – talk about a cheap food!

 Like rice, beans are another staple dish enjoyed by most of the world.
 Beans are a legume and are a good source of iron and protein.
 They are also a good source of dietary fiber.
 Like rice, canned beans are also versatile and can be made with almost any dish.
 Traditional pinto beans are also very cheap at just 15 cents per service.
 Kidney beans are also a great cheap food to purchase on your next grocery trip.